 Health Policy PhD Candidate, Harvard University

-Savannah Bergquist is a doctoral student in health policy at Harvard University concentrating in evaluative science and statistics, and is supported by the National Institute of Mental Health.
-She was also awarded a Harvard Graduate Society Research Fellowship for her dissertation work in 2017.
+Savannah Bergquist is a doctoral student in health policy at Harvard University concentrating in evaluative science and statistics, and is currently supported by a Harvard Data Science Initiative research grant (PI: Sherri Rose).
+She was awarded a 2017 Harvard Graduate Society Research Fellowship for her dissertation work, as well as a student travel award from the 2018 International Conference on Health Policy Statistics.

 Savannah is currently working on machine learning projects related to assessing risk adjustment methods applied in the ACA Marketplaces and Medicare Advantage with Sherri Rose.
 She is interested in how sample selection affects prediction, particularly for subgroups such as users of mental health services.
 Savannah is also interested in reproducible research.